History of Qigong: The 18 Luohan Hands

 Useful for: knee pain, palpitations, cardiovascular health, hypertension, flexibility, strength, weight loss.

 On a physical level, Three Levels to Ground will make your legs strong and flexible.
 As a Qigong exercise, it can strengthen your Heart system, generate better energy flow, and increase your vitality.
 It’s also useful for opening the Small Universe Circulation.
-(Note: if you have serious heart problems, then don’t try this on your own.
-You must learn it face-to-face from a master.)
+(Note: if you have serious heart problems, then don’t try this on your own.)

 10. Dancing Crane